MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractionmanager_sourceupdated.md

 # Windows.UI.Input.Spatial.SpatialInteractionManager.SourceUpdated

 ## -description
-Occurs when a hand, spatial controller, or source of voice commands has experienced a change to its SpatialInteractionSourceState.
+Occurs when a hand, motion controller, or source of voice commands has experienced a change to its SpatialInteractionSourceState.

 ## -remarks